LiyrAstroph/MICA2/docs/resume.rst

 where "np" is the number of cores.
 It must be the same as the number of cores used in last run.

-In the Python verson `pymica`, a function `restart()` is provided to resume from last run.
-See the Python script `example.py` in the subfolder `tests/python` in the source package.
+In the Python verson `pymica`, the function `prepare()` copies the snapshots and the function `restart()` resumes from last run.
+See the Python scripts the subfolder `tests/restart` in the source package.